harmony-development/harmony_rust_sdk/README.md

   - If for some reason `build.rs` fails, make sure to set:
     - `PROTOC` env variable to your `protoc` executable
     - and `PROTOC_INCLUDE` env variable to wherever protobuf include files are located, most likely in `/usr/share/include`.
-- For tests to work, you'll need to run [legato](https://github.com/harmony-development/legato) on `http://127.0.0.1:2289`.

 ## Examples
 - `echo_bot`: Showcases a simple message echo bot that operates in a guild.
 It will repost messages whenever someone else posts a message.
 - `message_log`: Showcases a simple message log bot that operates in a guild.
 It will log messages to the console whenever someone posts a message.

 - Bot run instructions:
-    - Make sure legato is running on `http://127.0.0.1:2289` or whatever you set `HOMESERVER` constant to.
-    - Run bots with `cargo run --example example_name`.
-First run will register to the homeserver.
+    - Run bots with `GUILD_INVITE=invite cargo run --example example_name`.
-    - Login as bot with a client, and join your guild (eg. by creating an invite and using it with bot's account).
     - Make sure the bot has necessary permissions to view channels / send messages etc.
-    - Save your guild ID to `guild_id`.
-    - Run the bot again and it should now work! (hopefully™)

 ## Crate features
-- By default, no features are enabled and only a bare-bones common API is generated.
+- By default, only a bare-bones common API of all services is generated.
 You can customize the crate to your needs by enabling feature(s) listed below:
     - Enable the `parking_lot` feature if you want to use [parking_lot](https://github.com/Amanieu/parking_lot) `sync` types instead of `std::sync`.
-    - Enable the `client` feature for a lightweight client implementation and the client API (implies `gen_client` feature).
+    - Enable the `client` feature for a lightweight client implementation and the client API.
     - Enable the `gen_client` feature to generate client service code.
     - Enable the `gen_server` feature to generate server service code.
+    - (Default) Enable the `gen_chat` feature to generate chat service code.
+    - (Default) Enable the `gen_auth` feature to generate auth service code.
+    - (Default) Enable the `gen_voice` feature to generate voice service code.
+    - (Default) Enable the `gen_mediaproxy` feature to generate media proxy service code.
+    - (Default) Enable the `gen_harmonytypes` feature to generate common Harmony types.

 ## MSRV
 Minimum Supported Rust Version: previous stable.